-Apart from links with the local church the school has links with other community groups such as the Luncheon Club, Over 60s lunch group and Friend to Friend.
-Each week two year 5 pupils attend Luncheon Club to help serve lunch to the senior citizens of the village and the school sends groups to perform at the other events.
+Apart from links with the local church, the school has links with other community groups such as the Luncheon Club, Over 60s lunch group and local library.

-Although we do not have a nursery attached to the school Meltham Preschool is based on our site and we have very good links with all the local pre-schools.
+Although we do not have a nursery attached to the school, Meltham Preschool is based on our site and we have very good links with all the local pre-schools.
 Our Foundation Stage teachers visit these settings regularly, particularly in the summer term to meet the new intake.